 - what steps the organisation should take if suppliers or contractors do not implement anti-slavery policies in high-risk scenarios, including their removal from the organisation's supply chains.

-As well as training staff, the organisation will raise awareness of modern slavery issues by putting up flyers/posters across the organisation's premises/circulating a series of emails to staff.
+As well as training staff, by the end of 2021, the organisation will raise awareness of modern slavery issues by posting on the company intranet, putting up flyers/posters across the organisation's premises/circulating a series of emails to staff.

 The flyers/posters/emails will explain to staff:

 - the basic principles of the Modern Slavery Act 2015;

 - how employers can identify and prevent slavery and human trafficking;

 - what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and

 - what external help is available, for example through the Modern Slavery